 The Systematic Random scheduler is ineffective in finding bugs (Figure~\ref{fig:buggy:histories:histogram}).
 It progresses well, and it produces many unique histories quickly (Figure~\ref{fig:unique:to:schedules:histogram}).
 However, even after doubling its cutoff to let it explore more schedules, it still finds only one bug in one configuration (the second harness of Open Chord), where other approaches find many more.

-Coupled with the previous conclusion, this suggests that simply generating more histories alone isn't sufficient to find bugs.
-This also suggests that any approach that simply tries to maximize ``coverage'' in the space of schedules or in the space of histories isn't likely to yield bugs unless it is efficient enough to provide near-full coverage, which is unlikely due to the exponential explosion of exploration space.
+Coupled with the previous conclusion, this suggests that simply generating more histories alone is not sufficient to find bugs.
+This also suggests that any approach that simply tries to maximize ``coverage'' in the space of schedules or in the space of histories is not likely to yield bugs unless it is efficient enough to provide near-full coverage, which is unlikely due to the exponential explosion of exploration space.